Qumulo/docs/_includes/content-reuse/admin-guides/nfs/configuring-troubleshooting-host-access-rules-nfs-exports.md

      }]
      ```

-   * Use the `qq dns_resolve_ips` command to find the hostname for your client's IP address and:
+   * Run the `qq dns_resolve_ips` command to find the hostname for your client's IP address and:

      * If the NFS client can't access a share, but should be able to, add the IP address to the NFS export's host access rules.